 Before determining the size of the water heater breaker, you must know a little information about it.
 Although it sounds trivial, this knowledge is crucial as it can affect your house’s safety.
 Here are a few things needed to size the breaker on your unit:

-- You must use the right size of breaker to create safety.
+• You must use the right size of the breaker to create safety.

-- You need to buy a circuit breakers that can handle one-fourth more electrical than the unit requires.
+• You need to buy a circuit breaker that can handle one-fourth more electrical than the unit requires.

 Hence, here is the tutorial on how to determine the right size for the breaker:

 The first thing you need to do is to collect information about the wattage and the voltage of your water heater.
-You can find this information in the manual, label, or internet.
+You can find this information in the manual, label, or on the internet.

 The next step is to calculate the maximum amps for the water heater.
 You can do this by using the equation: